joshbeard/joshbeard.me-website/src/site/index.md

 To deploy the AWS resources, I use Terraform in the [joshbeard/joshbeard.me-tf-aws](https://github.com/joshbeard/joshbeard.me-tf-aws) repository.
-This uses my common [tf-aws-site](https://github.com/joshbeard/tf-aws-site) Terraform module to deploy, which manages a common AWS stack for my static websites.
+This uses my common [tf-aws-site](https://github.com/joshbeard/tf-aws-site) Terraform module to deploy, which manages a common, simple AWS stack for my static websites.

 ```ascii-art
           &&& &&  & &&